 Lee committed to the Huskers in February of 2014, after also considering scholarship offers from Arizona State, Colorado, Colorado State, Kansas State and Oregon State.

 The son of Dana and Eric Lee Sr, Eric Jr. was born on Aug.
 13, 1996.
 The elder Lee earned his doctorate degree from Nebraska.
-Eric Lee Jr. is a management major and was named to the Nebraska Scholar-Athlete Honor Roll in his first semester.
-He was named to the Brook Berringer Citizenship Team (2016) and the Tom Osborne Citizenship Team (2016, 2017) after volunteering his time with Uplifting Athletes, The Lincoln Marathon, Husker Heroes, School is Cool, Make-a-Wish and local school and hospital visits.
+Eric Lee Jr. is a management major.
+He was named to the Brook Berringer and Tom Osborne Citizenship Teams each of the past two years.
+He has volunteered his time with Uplifting Athletes, the Lincoln Marathon, Husker Heroes, School is Cool, the Souper Bowl of Caring and local school and hospital visits.